BugraEryilmaz/Vtb_src/README.md

 sudo make linux
 ```

+If you install the toolchain in a different directory, you need to change the RVTOOLPREFIX variable in the MakeFile shared in the template folder structure.

 # Compilation

 If your verilator is installed in a different directory, you need to change the VERILATOR_ROOT variable in the Vtb.mk file to your verilator installation directory.